-Now that we know how to implement the employee engagement strategies, let’s look at some that have proven successful for many organizations:
+Now that we know how to implement engagement strategies, let’s look at some that have proven successful for many organizations:

-According to research conducted in the U.S. by The Engagement Institute in 2016, disengaged employees cost $450 to $550 billion every year to lost productivity.
+According to research conducted in the U.S. by The Engagement Institute in 2016, disengaged employees cost $450 to $550 billion every year to lose productivity.

-Very often we hear organizations and businesses emphasize employee engagement and workplace happiness.
-Time and again studies say an engaged employee is more productive and happier than the ones disengaged in their roles.
+Very often, we hear organizations and businesses emphasize employee engagement and workplace happiness.
+Time and again, studies say engaged employees are more productive and happier than the ones disengaged in their roles.

-Creating a robust plan for employee engagement should be on the cards for any business if it already doesn’t exist.
-While as a business you might get discouraged by poor employee performances, it’s never too late to implement employee engagement best practices
+Creating robust employee involvement strategies should be on the cards for any business if it already doesn’t exist.
+While as a business you might get discouraged by poor employee performances, it’s never too late to implement employee engagement best practices.

 Worse, this “actively- disengaged” population overshadows the engaged population and is considered to be hostile and speak out their unhappiness out loud, which in turn increases the number of disengaged employees through sheer employee-to-employee thought induction.